Sebezh

 About Sebezh

 Sebezh National Park protects a distinctive landscape of glacial lakes, forests, and wetlands in western Russia near the borders with Latvia and Belarus.
-Established in 1996, the park covers approximately 50,021 hectares characterized by numerous lakes connected by rivers and streams, creating a complex aquatic network.
-The landscape bears the clear imprint of the last ice age, with kettle lakes, eskers, kames, and other glacial features creating varied terrain.
-Over 30 lakes of various sizes dot the park, with Lake Sebezh being the largest.
-Dense forests of pine, spruce, birch, and alder cover much of the landscape, with the forest composition varying by soil type and drainage.
+[1] Established on January 8, 1996, the park covers approximately 50,021 hectares characterized by 115 lakes connected by rivers and streams, creating a complex aquatic network.
+[2] The landscape bears the clear imprint of the last ice age, with kettle lakes, eskers, kames, and other glacial features creating varied terrain.
+Lake Sebezhskoye is the largest lake in the park.
+[3] Dense forests of pine, spruce, birch, and alder cover much of the landscape, with the forest composition varying by soil type and drainage.
 Extensive wetlands occupy poorly-drained areas, providing crucial habitat for waterbirds and other wetland species.
 The rolling terrain features low hills and ridges interspersed with valleys and lake basins.
 This lake district character creates exceptional beauty and biodiversity, with forest, wetland, and aquatic ecosystems supporting diverse communities of plants and animals.
 The park provides habitat for beavers, elk, wild boar, lynx, and numerous bird species including nesting ospreys and white-tailed eagles.
 The cultural landscape reflects centuries of human settlement, with archaeological evidence of ancient cultures and historical sites from various periods.

 Wildlife Ecosystems

-The region's diverse ecosystems support a rich variety of wildlife, including large mammals such as moose, wild boar, and roe deer.
-The area is home to numerous bird species, with significant populations of waterfowl around the lakes.
-Smaller mammals include red squirrels, European beaver, and various mustelids.
-The lakes contain several fish species, making the area popular for fishing.
+The region's diverse ecosystems support a rich variety of wildlife, including large mammals such as moose, wild boar, brown bear, lynx, gray wolf, and roe deer.
+The park records 202 species of birds and 49 species of mammals.
+[1] The area is home to significant populations of waterfowl around the lakes.
+The lakes contain 30 fish species, making the area popular for fishing.
+[1] European beaver are present and their dam-building activities create and maintain wetland habitats.

 Flora Ecosystems